 It is a type of Black-Box Testing technique and can be viewed as an unstructured approach to Software Testing.

 What You Will Learn:

 The test cases for finding issues in the software are written based on the prior testing experience with similar applications.
 So, the scope of the test cases would generally depend upon the kind of testing Test Analyst was involved in the past.
 The Error Guessing technique does not follow any specific rules.

-For Example, if the Analyst guesses that the login page is error prone, then the testers write more detailed test cases concentrating on the login page.
-Testers can think of variety of combinations of data to test the login page.
+For Example, if the Analyst guesses that the login page is error-prone, then the testers will write detailed test cases concentrating on the login page.
+Testers can think of a variety of combinations of data to test the login page.